refraction-ray/iastu-hpc2-manual/administrators/history/proxy.md

 ### Misc

+* ipv6

   Unlike the cluster utillizing purely ipv4 stacks, this relay host has ipv6 address.
 Actually, there is no ipv6 access in IASTU network.
 But one can setup ipv6 by following [this tutorial](https://github.com/tuna/ipv6.tsinghua.edu.cn/blob/master/isatap.md), which create a 6in4 tunnel to the server on campus.
+To ensure the tunnel is persistent, I added one line in root's crontab as `@reboot /bin/bash .../.ipv6.sh`.
+I think this approach is more elegant and simpler than hacking rc.local thing.

+* ddns

   A ddns crontab task is also configured, which has the flask server on my digital ocean VPS.
 The ddns infrastructure in implemented by me as in [this repo](https://github.com/refraction-ray/simple-ddns).

+### Mail

+`apt install mailutils`

+Issue: cannot tune the from address beyond hostname, postfix cannot control `mail` in this.
+One need to tune the hostname in the form of domains, with dot between to make mails acceptable by other smtp servers.
+Even though, only campus mail server accept the mail, because the domain is of course illegal from the beginning.
+Another route is to install `ssmtp` instead of postfix, which can configured easily to send mails by other smtp server at first place (bu using pasword and account on other mail service).
+And ssmtp is also compatible with `mail` frontend.
+However, to keep things on r1 the most simple, we still take the former route: using postfix with hostname set to `hostname.localdomain` form.
+Then `mail` can send alert mail to university emails.
+In this approach, no personal mail credential need to be stored on r1.

+### Monitoring

+Just use a homemade super lightweighted monitoring script (add into crontab), instead of any sophisticate monitor systems.
+See a demo script [on the gist](https://gist.github.com/refraction-ray/4904205f157bd79cd23b4a11c5ac2428).

+## Design principles

+The ultimate design goal or r1 is security.
+The aim is that even r1 is hacked, the hacker cannot get enough useful informations to threatened the security of the real cluster.